-Sweet and refreshing summer produce combine with a honey lemon vinaigrette to make this BBQ-approved watermelon cucumber salad!
+Sweet and refreshing watermelon and cucumber combine with a honey lemon vinaigrette to make this summer salad!
+This recipe is ready in just 15 minutes using 10 ingredients (plus salt & pepper).

-The combination of sweet watermelon with bright, crisp cucumber yields a refreshing, satisfying summer salad.
 This the kind of salad you want to eat on your front porch, fan blowing and crickets chirping.
+It's made for summer!

 This post contains affiliate links.
 As an Amazon associate I earn from qualifying purchases; read my disclaimer policy for more information.